-Vegetation Management: When crews are clearing brush and trees from along the roadways, they will treat the ground and stumps to prevent re-growth.
+Woody Plant Management: When crews are clearing brush and trees from along the roadways, they will treat the stumps to prevent re-growth.

-Timing: Crews will closely monitor the growth of the vegetation and time mowing cycles based on geographic location and weather.
-The first mowing cycle will be scheduled to take place after the rapid spring growth ends, except in areas necessary for sight distance.
-Research has shown that altering spring mowing schedules will prevent the grass from springing back up and limit growth for the rest of the season.
-INDOT crews will address sight distance concerns between mowing cycles, including the treatment of noxious species through herbicide application, to limit the spread of invasive and noxious weeds that grow tall and unsightly.
+Perfect our Timing: Crews will closely monitor the growth of the vegetation and time mowing cycles based on geographic location and weather.
+The first mowing cycle will be scheduled to take place after the rapid spring growth ends, except in areas necessary due tosight distance.
+Research has shown that delayingspring mowing schedules until after the grasses have reached maturity will prevent the grass from springing back up and limit growth for the rest of the season.
+INDOT crews address sight distance concerns between mowing cycles, including the treatment of noxious species through herbicide application, to limit the spread of invasive and noxious weeds that grow tall and unsightly.

 Indiana Department of Transportation